BrendanSimms8898/4th-Year-Project/docs/proposal/proposal.md

 ### Programming language(s)

 > List the proposed language(s) to be used.
+  The programming languages we plan to use are javascript, MySQL, the back-end may be programmed using either python or javascript.

 ### Programming tools / Tech stack

 > Describe the compiler, database, web server, etc., and any other software tools you plan to use.
+  We plan to use java script maybe react for the front end with some specific UI javascript librarys.
+We also will plan to use websockets to interact the client with the server.
+We will be using MySql database to store users information.
+Possibly using AWS to host server.

 ### Hardware

 > Describe any non-standard hardware components which will be required.
+  There will be non-standard hardware require as this will be a web application.

 ### Learning Challenges

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.
+  We are not too familiar with javascript due to limited use in our course, we will also have to learn websockets in javascript.
+Cyber security is another area wich will be new to us but its also crucial to our project due to us handling users information.

 ### Breakdown of work